Amazigh Culture: The Rich Heritage of the Berber People

 Tribal Organization

-Traditionally, Berber societies are organized into tribes or clans, each with its unique customs and governance structures.
-Elders often play a crucial role in decision-making, emphasizing the importance of community and kinship ties.
+Amazigh societies have historically been organized into tribes or clans, each with unique customs and governance structures.
+Leadership is often entrusted to elders, who play a crucial role in conflict resolution and decision-making.
+These tribal bonds foster a strong sense of identity and solidarity among the Amazigh.

 Hospitality and Community Bonds